speakeasy-api/sdk-generation-action/README.md

 **Note**: Needs to be set in the generate and publish workflows if using `pr` mode.

 ### `working_directory`
-The working directory to use when running the action for validate/generate steps.
+The working directory to use when running Speakeasy CLI commands in the action.
 If not specified, the root of the repo will be used.

 ## Outputs